doanduyhai/Achilles/documentation/manualCFCreation.markdown

 			with key_validation_class = LongType
 			and comparator = 'CompositeType(LongType,UTF8Type)'
 			and default_validation_class = UTF8Type
+			and comment = 'Column family for property map of entity integration.tests.entity.MultiKeyColumnFamilyBean'

  As shown above, all column families supporting an entity has a DynamicComposite comparator type with a list of aliases to indicates